 Sodium hypochlorite is an oxidizing agent.
 When dissolved in water, it is commonly known as bleach.
+Bleach storage is critical for safety in the industrial environments in which it is used.
 It is a colorless or pale yellow watery liquid.
 People easily recognize its smell, which is like chlorine.

 What is Sodium Hypochlorite Used For?